 - The policy type and its name.
 Select here which type of on-demand scaling you'll be using, and give a name to the policy.
 The linked AWS doc provides a good explanation of the different on-demand types of scaling.

 - What will trigger the policy (or its 'alarm').
-Here keep in mind that 'metric' is 'aggregated' for 'numbers of periods' across all the instances that at already part of the autoscaling group.
+Here keep in mind that 'metric' is 'aggregated' for 'numbers of periods' across all the instances that at already part of the auto scaling group.
 And will trigger if the result matches the 'trigger value' according to the 'operand'.
 In this context, 'period length' is how long the event will take place, which in EYCloud is related to the time it takes for an instance to be provisioned/terminated.

 - The action to happen when the policy is triggered.
-Special attention has to be put here on the value for 'cooldown', which is how long the autoscaling engine will wait until trigger another action.
+Special attention has to be put here on the value for 'cooldown', which is how long the auto scaling engine will wait until trigger another action.
 This is related with how long it takes to provision a fully working instance in your environment, or to terminate it.

 Click on 'Create' to create the policy, and then on 'Update Auto Scaling Group' to have the changes be put in place in AWS.
 A common mistake here is to forget to 'Update', in which case you'll need to redo the changes on the policy.

 As it is with changes that involve major parts of the infrastructure, we advise to test policies on a non-production environment first.
 Pay special attention to provision and termination times for your application and adjust the 'period length' and 'cooldown' accordingly.
+Initially, testing can be conducted by adjusting the 'Desired Capacity' for the group to ensure instances boot and terminate cleanly.

 By default both HAProxy and Amazon's xLB load balancers will utilise a TCP health check.
-Such a health check requires only a TCP connection to be accepted by Nginx on the instances, resulting in situations where Nginx is running on the instance but the configuration and deployment of the application is not yet complete, leading to unconfigured instances being added to the load balancer and receiving requests, therefore returning application errors to visitors.
+Such a health check requires only a TCP connection to be accepted by Nginx on the instances, resulting in situations where Nginx is running on the instance but the configuration and deployment of the application is not yet complete, leading to unconfigured instances being added to the load balancer and receiving requests, therefore returning application errors to requests.

 If you require any assistance configuring or verifying health checks please contact Engine Yard Support.